curious-odd-man/RgxGen/README.md

 1. All of them build graph which can easily produce OOM exception.
 For example pattern `a{60000}`, or [IPV6 regex pattern](https://stackoverflow.com/questions/53497/regular-expression-that-matches-valid-ipv6-addresses).
 1. Alternatives - only 2 alternatives gives equal probability of each alternative to appear in generated values.
 For example: `(a|b)` the probability of a and b is equal.
 For `(a|b|c)` it would be expected to have a or b or c with probability 33.(3)% each.
 Though really the probabilities are a=50%, and b=25% and c=25% each.
 For longer alternatives you might never get the last alternative.
 1. They are quite slow
+1. Lightweight.
+This library does not have any dependencies.

 ## Support